skateb2020/quizzical-quizzes/README.md

 Quizzical Quizzes is an entertaining website where you can take quizzes created by yourself or others.
 The quizzes can be used for a variety of purposes including studying, trivia, or just for fun.
 Once you create an account you earn ten points for every question you answer correctly.
 <h4>How to Use:</h4>
 A user can take quizzes on Quizzical Quizzes without being a member or logged in, but he will not receive points for every question he answers correctly.
 Once a member, a user can create his own quizzes through the Create Quizzes tab with the option of keeping his quizzes public or private.
 Private quizzes are only accessible to the user who created them, but public quizzes can be viewed and taken by everyone.
 When logged in, the user has to press his username to access his account details, including his point count, and all of the quizzes he has created—public and private.
 The Home tag is the default  page of Quizzical Quizzes, which shows a description of the website along with the ten newest quizzes.
 On the other hand, the All Quizzes tab shows every public quiz ever created from newest to oldest.
 Pressing the Random Quiz tab will generate a random public quiz—as mentioned before the quiz creator is the only user who has access to his private quizzes.
+<h4>Demo:</h4>
+This is a link to my YouTube demo: https://youtu.be/GBorl1yPMUY

 <h2>Distinctiveness and Complexity:</h2>